South Korea is open to international tourism

 Duty-free rules

 South Korea is serious about the duty-free concession.
 There is a limit for bringing in certain items.
-As of [current_date format=”F Y”], alcoholic beverages for personal consumption – such as wine, spirits or beer – cannot exceed 1 bottle (maximum 1 liter) per person aged 19 and over, and you can carry only 200 cigarettes.
+Alcoholic beverages for personal consumption – such as wine, spirits or beer – cannot exceed 1 bottle (maximum 1 liter) per person aged 19 and over, and you can carry only 200 cigarettes.
 The total market value of all other articles must be under $800.
 Anything above those limits must be declared at the airport.

 Flights to South Korea with stopover